postmanlabs/labs-docs/src/pages/docs/sending-requests/certificates.md

 ## Editing a Certificate

 You cannot edit a certificate after it has been created.
 To make changes to it, you will need to remove the certificate and create a new one.

+> Let's Encrypt SSL certificates renew automatically—you do not need to carry out any manual steps.
+When a certificate is generated it has a 90 day expiry date and will renew seven days before it expires

 ## Certificate data